-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 So, Why Do I Need SvelteKit?

-While Svelte alone gives you a very good development experience, you still have to decide on how you want to ship your application to the user.
-The classical approach would be to take your favorite module bundler like webpack or Rollup and bundle your code into one big, fat JavaScript file.
-Then, you’d call it from a very basic HTML document, like so:
+While Svelte alone gives us a very good development experience, we still have to decide how we want to ship our application to the user.
+The classical approach would be to take our favorite module bundler like webpack or Rollup and bundle our code into one big, fat JavaScript file.
+Then, we’d call it from a very basic HTML document, like so:

 <!DOCTYPE html>